Background pattern

 Consult your doctor before starting to use lacosamida if:

-• you have a serious heart condition such as heart failure or have had a myocardial infarction.
+• you have severe heart disease such as heart failure or have had a heart attack.

 • you often feel dizzy or fall.
 Lacosamida may cause dizziness, which could increase the risk of accidental injuries or falls.
-This means you should be careful until you are accustomed to the effects of this medication.
+This means you should be careful until you are used to the effects of this medication.

 If any of the above applies to you (or you are unsure), consult your doctor or pharmacist before taking lacosamida.